Decatur Tax Search Online

 Stormwater Utility Fees

 Stormwater utility fees are billed annually and are payable for the full year in the first installment billing.
-The stormwater utility fee was $75 annually for each single-family residence as of the 2016 first installment.
-In 2016, there is an additional $25 charge during the second installment.
+The stormwater utility fee was $100 annually for each single-family residence as of the 2017 first installment.
 Commercial, institutional and multiple-family properties with larger paved areas will pay proportionately more in fees.
 Properties are assessed a storm water utility fee based on the amount of paved and covered areas on the property.
 Income from the fees is used to make storm drainage improvements.
 Utility fees are charged to all property owners, including tax-exempt properties.
 Click here for more information about the stormwater utility.

 What do you get for your tax dollar?